 Students may also participate in courses such as physical education, music, art, and technology.
-Performance or nonperformance in these classes may be communicated by the teacher via the student information system mail system.
+Performance or nonperformance in these classes may be communicated by the teacher via the CCDS board approved communications platform.

 Every grading period, the teacher will indicate whether the student is working ON (On Grade Level) or BL (Below Grade Level) for all core academic subjects.
 BL may only be marked for a student who was instructed and assessed using below-level curriculum materials for the majority of their Tier 1 instruction and with the approval of the school administrator.